attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_java/README.md

     Apache Ant(TM) version 1.8.2 compiled on February 28 2011

-If you are using Ant: The SDK download includes the file att.jar; this can be used to run the example.
+If you are using Ant: The SDK download builds the file att.jar; this can be used to run the example.
 However, if you want to automatically generate a .war file for deployment with a different servlet container, you can use the provided ant build file.

 If you are using the Eclipse IDE: We have provided the .project and .classpath files needed to automatically create an eclipse project.
 You can then build and run the application from within Eclipse, and you won't need the command line instructions.